 The bag's hood and contoured shape are designed to trap in body heat while you're sleeping.
 These bags are the best choice if you'll be in cool or cold environments, like fall or winter camping.
 The downside to them is they can seem constrictive, especially if you move a lot when sleeping.

-Some quality mummy style bags include Bass Pro Shops Big Outdoorsman -20-degree Mummy Sleeping Bag, Ascend -20-degree Mummy Sleeping Bag, Coleman Taos 25-degree Mummy Sleeping Bag and The North Face Aleutian 2S BX 40-degree Mummy Sleeping Bag.
-Mummy bags for ladies are available and shaped for a woman's shoulders and hips for a more comfortable sleep.
-Examples include the Ascend 25-degree Women's Mummy Sleeping Bag or The North Face Cat's Meow Bx 20 Mummy Sleeping Bag for Ladies.
+Some quality mummy style bags include Ascend -20-degree Mummy Sleeping Bag, Browning Kenai -20 and The North Face Aleutian 35 40-degree Mummy Sleeping Bag.
+Mummy bags for ladies are available and shaped for a woman's shoulders and hips for a more comfortable sleep, such as the Ascend 25-degree Women's Mummy Sleeping Bag.

 Rectangular sleeping bags are your second option.
 These bags are great for warm to cool weather camping.
 They are quite versatile too; you can use them for family tent camping or unzip them to make a spare blanket.
 Another benefit of rectangular-shaped bags is that you can often zipper two similar bags together to create a large cozy bag that fits two people.

 Rectangle bags offer plenty of leg and shoulder room, allowing you to shift around while sleeping.
 Most rectangular bags don't have built-in hoods like mummy bags do, although some have fabric extending beyond the upper top of the bag.
 Rectangular bags let more body heat escape through the upper opening than mummy bags.
 However, the wide opening lets you adjust how high the bag rests on your body, which can be handy on hot nights.